ronshnapp/MyPTV/Readme.md

 6) Tracking particles in 2D
 7) Smoothing particle trajectories while calculating their velocities and accelerations
 8) Re-connecting broken trajectories
+9) Measuring the orientations of anisotropic particles in 3D (new from version 7.0.0 and on)

 ## How to install?